grnet/okeanos-LoD/core/README.md

 ```

-- Install required packages `pip install -r requirements.txt`
+- Install required packages.
+Within the `core` directory execute `sudo pip install -r requirements.txt`.
-- Install package using `python setup.py install`
+- Install package using `sudo python setup.py install`

 ## Usage

-To create a lambda instance, one must edit the cluster_creator script, to set the requested cluster specs.
-Then, one must run `python cluster_creator.py`, and the lambda instance will be created automatically
+To create a lambda instance, one must run `python cluster_creator.py` from within the `core/fokia` directory.
+To change the default settings (one master instance and one slave instance) one has to edit the `cluster_creator.py` script prior to executing it.